trustedanalytics/hbase-java-api-example/README.md

 ```

 hadoop-utils takes care of the configuration and authentication (reads data from HBase and Kerberos service binding).

-**TO DO: update info about namespace and service name in applciation.properties.
-How namespace is read/used.**

 ### HBase Java API (1.1.2)
 HBase project provides Java client API.